airpair/authoring-faq/post.md

 ##1.
 How to Create a Post

-New posts starts in ***Draft*** and are completely private.
+New posts start in ***Draft*** and are completely private.
 They have no git repo or history log.
 If you start something and your idea never goes anywhere, that experience was just for you.
 You can change everything as much as you like, so enjoy not taking things too seriously until you realize you want to.

 **Once you are logged in:**